madpsy/xpa125b_controller/README.md

 ![ptt_detect](images/ptt_detect.png)

 Connect one end of the resistor to the `3V3` pin on the D1 mini and the other end to `D3` on the D1 Mini.
-The radio's PTT pin should then also connect to `D3`.
+The radio's TX enabled pin should then also connect to `D3`.
 Again, you must tie the grounds together between the D1 Mini and the radio.

+There is built in debounce logic which you can enable if your radio uses a relay on its TX enabled output or you are using a switch like the MFJ-1708.
+This isn't usually neccessary but if you notice the controller state oscillating when you TX you probably want to set this to some value of milliseconds.
+In the controller configuration:

+1. Set `debounceDelay` to some value > `0`.

+I've found `10` milliseconds works well for me when a relay is involved.

 ## RC Filter